 - Scale What is that old saying, "catch me a fish, feed me for a day, teach me to fish, feed me for life."
 The average IT staffing sales manager manages five sales reps.
 For each manager you train that means you have the potential to impact five sales reps.
 Keep in mind that this works in the opposite direction as well.
 A poor manager can negatively impact the performance of those same five sales reps.
 Weak leadership, the inability to motivate and inspire can quickly bring down the morale and demotivate a sales team and hinder employee retention (remember, most sales reps leave their manager not their job).
 In the competitive IT staffing industry where finding good sales people is about as easy as finding a needle in a haystack and the time and cost associated with ramping up new sales reps is high, the last thing you need is a poor sales leader driving poor behaviors and creating a revolving door.
 Start by providing your sales managers with sound management training that focuses on hiring, coaching and leadership development.
 This will make a far bigger impact on your organization than training your sales reps (or recruiters without first training your managers).

 Monkey See, Monkey Do People do what people see.
 Your sales managers will be the ones who determine day-in and day-out whether the skills get applied, reinforced, coached to and ultimately adopted.
-Your managers must first be be trained on how to properly lead and coach but they also must receive and adopt the same sales training that you plan on putting your reps through.
+Your managers must first be trained on how to properly lead and coach but they also must receive and adopt the same sales training that you plan on putting your reps through.
+When managers model consistent behaviors you will achieve predictable revenue growth.
 If your managers have not been properly trained and if there is no management framework in place your training program including your sales methodology will falter once training is completed.
 In short, your training will be nothing more than “flavor of the month” because your reps will return to business as usual.
 Your managers must possess the coaching skills and tools to support your program going forward including job aids, playbooks, user adoption plans and reinforcement guides as well as ongoing training materials to ensure long-term adoption.
 If your sales manager can't model the behavior and doesn't know how to coach to the behavior your sales reps won't adopt the behaviors, methodologies and tools.